-According to various reports, North Korean laborers, estimated to number between 2,000 and 4,000, worked in forced labor conditions, averaging 15-hour days with no freedom of movement and living in squalid conditions.
+According to various reports, North Korean laborers, estimated to number between 2,500 and 3,000, worked in forced labor conditions, averaging 15-hour days with no freedom of movement and living in squalid conditions.
 Former North Korean laborers and officials indicated that employers paid worker salaries to a North Korean government-owned company instead of directly to the individual workers.
-Kuwait served as the only point of aerial disembarkation for all North Korean laborers in Gulf Cooperation Council countries.
-In October the government halted all North Korean flights to Kuwait in response to repeated requests from concerned governments, and in November the government ceased issuing work visas for North Korean workers.
+In 2016 the government halted all North Korean flights to Kuwait and ceased issuing new work visas for North Korean workers.
+In September the government reaffirmed its commitment to the international community and stopped renewing visas for existing workers.

 Domestic servitude was the most common type of forced labor, principally involving foreign domestic workers employed under the sponsorship system, but reports of forced labor in the construction and sanitation sectors also existed.
 Forced labor conditions for migrant workers included nonpayment of wages, long working hours, deprivation of food, threats, physical and sexual abuse, and restrictions on movement, such as withholding passports or confinement to the workplace.
-As of September employers filed 18,385 "absconding" reports against employees versus 37 complaints filed by domestic workers against their employers in accordance with the new domestic labor law.
+As of October, employers filed 8,976 "absconding" reports against employees and domestic workers filed 323 complaints against their employers in accordance with the new domestic labor law.
+Numerous domestic workers who escaped from abusive employers reported waiting several months to regain passports, which employers illegally confiscated when they began their employment.

-The Public Authority for Manpower operated a shelter for abused domestic workers, and as of July, according to a government source, the shelter had a capacity of 500 victims and housed on average 350 at any one time.
+The Public Authority for Manpower operated a shelter for abused domestic workers.
+As of October, according to a government source, the shelter had a capacity of 500 victims and housed on average 350 at any one time.
 International and national organizations had relatively open access to workers residing in the shelter and reported adequate living conditions.
-After observers accused male guards of abusing and sexually harassing some of the women, the shelter modified security arrangements to forbid male security guards from entering the operating and lodging areas of the shelter.

-In July the government began implementing the 2015 domestic worker labor law that requires employers to grant domestic workers a maximum 12-hour workday, with one day off per week and 30 days paid leave per year.
+In 2016 the government began implementing the 2015 domestic worker labor law that requires employers to grant domestic workers a maximum 12-hour workday, with one day off per week and 30 days paid leave per year.
 The law also establishes a minimum wage of 60 dinars (\$198), end-of-service benefits--one month's wage for every year worked--and bans employing domestic workers below age 20 or more than 50 years of age.
-Parliament also voted in 2015 to establish a shareholding company for recruiting domestic workers.
-The law went into effect in May, and the board of the shareholding company was established in November.
-The government regularly conducted information awareness campaigns via media outlets and public events, and otherwise informed employers, in order to encourage compliance by the public and private recruiting companies with the new law.
+Parliament also voted in 2015 to establish a shareholding public-sector company for recruiting domestic workers.
+The company officially launched its services in September and initially planned to bring 120 domestic workers a month from the Philippines and about 100 male workers from India.
+The government-owned company is mandated to provide training for domestic workers and cut out middlemen to lower recruitment fees for employers.
+The target recruitment fee is between 120 and 280 dinars (\$396 and \$924) per worker, depending on experience and skillset.
+The government regularly conducted information awareness campaigns via media outlets and public events and otherwise informed employers to encourage compliance by the public and private recruiting companies with the new law.